baehyunsol/Linux-Configs/nus.md

   - seconds elapsed since the Unix Epoch
 - (d: [duration]) | `into int` → [int]
   - nanoseconds
-  - TODO: the help message is not telling us about this signature
 - (s: [string]) | `into int` → [int]
   - see `-r` flag
 - (b: [bool]) | `into int` → [int]
 - (b: [binary]) | `into int` → [int]
-  - TODO: the help message is not telling us about this signature

 flags